hobson-research/trackbrowser-survey/README.md

 Server application to generate survey questions and collect responses

 ## Running server program
-Program is written in Python, with PyMongo for interacting with MongoDB and flask as a webserver.
-It is preferrable to run the app in a virtual environment. `virtualenv` is used in deployment.
+Program is written in `nodejs`, with MongoDB and express as a webserver.
+It requires `nodejs` version to be higher than 7.x to use `async/await` features of Javascript.

-Install `virtualenv`

-`$ pip install virtualenv`

-Install requirements
+Install npm packages

-`$ pip3 install -r requirements.txt`
+`$ npm install`

+Configure screenshot directories and participant usernames in config file

+`$ vim config/default.json`

+Run a script to pre-process database navigation entries

+`$ node clone-trackbrowser-db.js`

 Run server application

-`$ python index.py`
+`$ noe main.js`

+### Pre-processing MongoDB collection and screenshots

 ## Questionnaires